hephaestus-ai/b/content/posts/sheaves_from_scratch.md

   * A **lattice** is any collection where you can always take
     * the "smallest common **superset**" of two members (their union), and
     * the "largest common **subset**" (their intersection).
-    So as soon as you spot that your object is a lattice, every general lattice-theoretic law—De Morgan rules, distributivity tricks, order-by-inclusion reasoning—applies *automatically*.
+    So as soon as you spot that your object is a lattice, every general lattice-theoretic law - De Morgan rules, distributivity tricks, order-by-inclusion reasoning - applies *automatically*.
   * A **Heyting algebra** (or *frame*) is just a lattice with one extra operation that plays the role of logical "implication."
 That viewpoint links topology to logic: opens behave like truth-values in intuitionistic logic.

 {{< /mediabox >}}